crystal-ball/componentry/demo/components/ComponentsScreen/AlertsScreen/Alerts.md

 ---
 componentProps:
+  - name: a11yLabel
+    description: Screen reader only label that provides the context of the alert.
+    type: string
+    defaultValue: "'<COLOR> alert'"
   - color: true
   - name: dismissible
     description: Controls whether alert can be dismissed by user, pass <code>false</code> to prevent dismissal of an alert.